 - The middle-class and upper-class group in China prefer to use foreign brands especially when it comes to clothing and fashion.
 It has become a status symbol to use foreign products.
 Local online retailers can’t do much about it but continue to convince foreign brands to let them sell their products.

-- The sense of security is another reason for the increase in imports of the consumer market.
+- The sense of security is another reason for the increase in imports in the consumer market.
 People don’t trust local retailers of foreign brands because there are lots of local retailers in China who are selling replicas and counterfeits of high-quality brands.
-Due to this reason people prefer to buy directly from the manufacturer.
+Due to this reason, people prefer to buy directly from the manufacturer.
 The government is taking steps to eliminate all these retailers because it also creates a bad image of the country.

 - People also get low prices when they buy directly from the parent company.
 Moreover, they also get proper customer support and warranty directly from the manufacturer.

 All these reasons are increasing cross-border sales.
 Alibaba is also taking serious steps to compete with foreign retailers in order to penetrate this market segment.
 To achieve this goal, Alibaba launched the global version of Tmall website.
 This online store displays products from all over the world and allows Chinese people to use their Alibaba’s account to import any product in few simple steps.
 Alibaba also partnered with foreign brands and retailers like Lotte Mart, a popular online retailer in South Korea, and Costco, a USA based retailer, to gain the competitive edge.
-It clearly indicates that Alibaba is not going to let any company enjoy leading position in any segment of the Chinese e-commerce market.
-All these activities from local retailers, foreign brands, government, and customers is doing nothing but making the e-commerce market in china stronger and richer than ever.
+It clearly indicates that Alibaba is not going to let any company enjoy a leading position in any segment of the Chinese e-commerce market.
+All these activities from local retailers, foreign brands, government, and customers are doing nothing but making the e-commerce market in China stronger and richer than ever.

 Forecast for 2017

 Online shopping is a casual thing in China now.
 This year more than 90% of all consumers will shop online which is not surprising at all.
 E-commerce giants like Alibaba and Amazon are still going to lead the market this year too.
 Cross-border e-commerce is expected to grow more.
 In 2016, cross-border online shopping crossed the 80 billion USD mark and this year it is expected to grow more.
 It can even surpass 100 billion dollars because foreign companies are providing special discounts in China for increasing their sales.
 Right now more than 40% of people involved in online shopping participate in cross-border e-commerce by buying a product or service of the foreign company.
-In 2017, this figure is expected to reach 50% and by the end of 2020 almost, 25% of whole country’s population will buy foreign products through online retailers.
+In 2017, this figure is expected to reach 50% and by the end of 2020 almost, 25% of the whole country’s population will buy foreign products through online retailers.
 It means that almost 350 million people will purchase foreign products, therefore, foreign brands should now focus on China.
 It is hard to predict total sales volume for this year because every year this e-commerce market breaks new records leaving jaws open.
-One thing is for sure, this market is going to take a huge amount of money out of China but the Chinese government will find innovative ways to bring that money back into the country through domestic cross border services and taxation, this is what they have been doing for the last three to four years.
+One thing is for sure, this market is going to take a huge amount of money out of China but the Chinese government will find innovative ways to bring that money back into the country through domestic cross-border services and taxation, this is what they have been doing for the last three to four years.

 So, the bottom line is that China has the most profitable, vibrant and diverse e-commerce market with huge scope for both local and foreigner players.
 The entrance of new player in this market is very challenging because of an extremely competitive environment but there are some ways to enter and penetrate this market.
 Alibaba has developed a system which allows new online retailers to promote and sell their products all over China through the online platform of Alibaba.
 It has created a centralized e-commerce market which is one of the major reasons for the success of this market.
 Right now local e-commerce companies are winning in this market but foreign companies are also making efforts to increase their market share.
-They have some leverage in the marker segment which prefer foreign products at lower rates.
+They have some leverage in the market segment which prefers foreign products at lower rates.
 Chinese local e-retailers are finding it difficult to compete with foreign companies when it comes to foreign products, especially Amazon.
-Overall e-commerce market in China is growing exponentially and it is going to break all previous records in terms of both number of sales and revenue generation.
-Other countries must learn from the Chinese if they similarly seek to boost the economy in their country in this way.
+The overall e-commerce market in China is growing exponentially and it is going to break all previous records in terms of both number of sales and revenue generation.
+Other countries must learn from the Chinese if they similarly seek to boost the economy of their country in this way.